vivlio-kumihan/hokuto_books/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.24.9: Fix two regressions in 1.24.8.
+* 1.24.11: Restore ability to connect new sites to Google Drive.
 A recommended update for all.